psi-im/qconf/README.md

 -----

 Q: How do I specify dependencies?
-A: List them in your .qc file using the <dep> element.
+A: List them in your .qc file using the `<dep>` element.
 Follow sampledeps.qc for a hint.

 Q: My dependency is not supported!
 A: You will need to make it.
-Look in the 'modules' folder to see how it is done.
+Look in the `modules` folder to see how it is done.
 If you find that you need to make a lot of these, perhaps you should consider GNU autotools or CMake.

 Q: How does qconf find modules?
 A: Modules are found in the `modules` subdirectory within the configured libdir (default is `/usr/local/share/qconf`).
 Additional directories can be specified using the `<moddir>` element.
 For instance: